 RECRUIT.
 DEVELOP.
 WIN.

 Iowa City has proven to be a place where student-athletes can showcase their talent against Big Ten foes and opponents across the nation.
-But Iowa City is also the perfect place to get better and improve.
+But Iowa City is also the perfect place to grow (mentally, physically, and as a student of the game) and improve.
 Of Iowa’s 21 recent MLB Draft picks, only two were previously drafted.

-At Iowa, student-athletes are able to become physically stronger and better with the help of strength and conditioning Zach Walrod.
-In the off-season and during the season, workout plans are put in place to maximize performance on the field and for the future.
+At Iowa, student-athletes are able to become physically stronger and better with the help of strength and conditioning coach Zach Walrod.
+In the offseason and during the season, workout plans are put in place to maximize performance on the field and for the future.

 BEST MANAGERS IN THE COUNTRY.